Ad

 // returns NaN

-But thanks to TypeScript, it is very strict, it won't let you proceed if you do not follow the rules if the function expects the number, then you must pass the number, and it says both should be numbers, then you have to pass two arguments and both must be numbers.
+But thanks to TypeScript, it is very strict, it won't let you proceed if you do not follow the rules if the function expects the, then you must pass the number, and it says both should be numbers, then you have to pass two arguments and both must be numbers.
 Let's see the same code in TypeScript.
-If you're not aware of the TS syntax, don't worry, it is similar to JS, except return type comes before the opening brace and argument types with their names.
+If you're not aware of the TS syntax, don't worry, it is similar to JS, except the return type comes before the opening brace and argument types with their names.

 function multiply (num1:number, num2:number) :number{